Spaqin/spaq-in/src/posts/pov-fpv-path.md

 So you may think now - with goggles that can be connected to a PC via HDMI, you can practice in a simulator even better!
 The reality is that _no, it does not make you for a better experience_.
 I would even say that I get nausea on a simulator with goggles even quicker.
 There's no point.
 I'd rather use them for watching a movie without a screen, looking like _Case_ from [Neuromancer](https://www.reddit.com/r/Cyberpunk/comments/63m5gh/neuromancer_cover_art_by_josan_gonzalez/).

-# First drone
+# First quad - a Tinywhoop

 Ah finally we're getting to the core of the matter, isn't what this hobby is all about, after all?

 Not necessarily.
 You're more likely to own one pair of goggles and multiple different drones, so maybe the hobby should be called FPV goggling?

 For starters, there are many, many choices on the market.
-You don't have to build your drone either, you can get something premade.
+You don't have to build your quad either, you can get something premade.
 There are still few things to consider, main one being...

 ## Quadcopter Types